Painter license requirements by state: A comprehensive guide

 South Carolina

 Painters of residential properties must be registered as a Residential Specialty Contractor but are not required to take an exam.
-If painters perform work that exceeds $5,000, they must obtain a surety bond
+They need three letters of reference demonstrating one year of experience within the past five years.
+Applicants also need to provide a credit report and a surety bond if they perform work exceeding $5,000.

 South Dakota

-There are no painter license requirements in South Dakota as there is no painter license.
-General construction contractors in the state are licensed at the local government level.
+There are no specific painter licenses in South Dakota.
+Painters are considered general construction contractors in the state and are licensed at the local government level.
+However, painters must register their business with the Secretary of State’s office.

 Tennessee

-Painters in Tennessee require a state Home Improvement license for any remodeling on existing residential homes for jobs costing between $3,000 and $25,000.
+Painters in Tennessee require a state Home Improvement license for any remodeling on existing residential homes for jobs costing between $3,000 and $24,999.
+While an examination is not required, applicants must provide a bond and a copy of a sample written contract to be used when contracting with customers.
+The board may also request an interview.

 Texas